JakeD520/Lucian/03_Episodes/S01E01/Scene 2.md

 EXT.
 PALAIS GARNIER – NIGHT

 Paris.
 A palace of light.
 Statues glint gold against the facade, columns bathed in amber glow.
-Carriages and black cars line the boulevard.

 Patrons ascend the marble steps — gowns sweeping, tuxedos gleaming.
 A night to be seen.